-Project SEARCH is a year-long supported internship programme for young adults between the ages of 16 to 24 with special educational needs and disabilities (SEND).
+Project SEARCH is a year-long supported internship programme for young adults with SEND aged between 16 and 24.

-Over 200 young people with learning disabilities are currently taking part in 20 Project SEARCH schemes supported by seven west London boroughs, with an average employment achievement rate of over 60 per cent.
-View the West London Guide to Supported Internships 2020.
+Over 400 young people now take part every year in 30 schemes supported by west London boroughs, with an average employment achievement rate of over 60 per cent.

 Brent's Project SEARCH programmes are co-ordinated by the College of North West London (CNWL) and based at Charing Cross Hospital and Brent Civic Centre.
-Places are offered to students who have a recognised learning difficulty or disability, an education health and care (EHC) plan or learning difficulty assessment (LDA) and who meet the CNWL's criteria for preparation to employment.
+Students must be aged between 16 and 24, have a recognised learning difficulty or disability and hold an education health and care (EHC) plan or learning difficulty assessment (LDA).
 Applications should be made through the CNWL.

 Project SEARCH at Wembley Park

-Starting in 2020, this new programme offers young people with special educational needs and disabilities the chance to do a supported internship with Brent Council or other local employers in Wembley Park.
+Launched in 2020, this programme offers young people with special educational needs and disabilities the chance to do a supported internship at Brent Council's Civic Centre or other local employers in Wembley Park.

 Project SEARCH at Charing Cross Hospital